cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 - Upgraded `Chromium` for headless and CI runs from `41` to `45`.
 - You will now see better stack traces and errors when running headlessly / in CI.
 No more `undefined is not a function` errors.
 - Ported all links to use the new Cypress CDN.
-- {% url 'Documentation to CLI' cli-tool %}.
+- {% url 'Documentation to CLI' command-line %}.

 **Bugfixes:**